OnePageCRM/java-client-wrapper/README.md

 - Import the project into your IDE.

-- Create a config.properties files containing your OnePageCRM username and password.
+- Create a config.properties file containing your OnePageCRM username and password.

 ## Example
 The following is an example of a method which will: